jimrthy/substratum/README.md

 of that as the table where this entity lives.
 If you're coming from an OO background, the acronym is for Data Type.

-If you're coming at this from a functional programming background, just think of it as a tag to help you remember what's supposed to be in the map.
+If you're coming at this from a dynamically typed functional programming background, just think of it as a tag to help you remember what's supposed to be in the map.

 Note that you're responsible for defining what fields are associated with